 8:00-8:30 a.m. - Breakfast and Registration

-Pharmacies have long been uniquely positioned to help private benefit-plan providers both manage costs and improve employees’ health, yet only recently has this come forward as an actionable item.
-Learn why it’s now in everyone’s interest to move this agenda forward.
+Pharmacies have long been uniquely positioned to help private benefits plan providers both manage costs and improve employees’ health, but it's time to take these partnerships to the next level.
+Learn why it’s in everyone’s interest to move this agenda forward.

 Carriers and pharmacies are looking at PPNs in a new light, compelled in part by the reality of higher-cost specialty pharmaceuticals--as well as the simple recognition that pharmacists are the first point of contact for pharmaceutical claims, and highly involved in adjudication issues.
 How do we evolve the dispensing of a prescription into a relationship that includes education and improved accountability among plan members?
 How do we accurately measure savings?
 For both traditional chronic medications and new specialty drugs, what data can be captured to better understand utilization and adherence behaviours, by disease state?
 How do we encourage uptake by communicating a network’s value to health, rather than simply communicating the cost disincentives for non-participation?
 What tools can execute and measure outcomes at the pharmacy level, and incentivize pharmacists to enroll members in services such as disease management programs?

 Alan Kyte, Principal, pharmacy specialist, health and benefits, Mercer